LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Instantiations of

+We now introduce the three middleboxes we instantiated for \system{}.
+For discussions on the efforts of instantiating them with \system, we assume that they have already been ported to SGX.
+Both PRADS and lwIDS use \texttt{libpcre} for pattern matching, so we manually port it as a trusted library to be used within the enclave.

-\inlinesec{PRADS~\cite{PRADS}} It detects network assets in packets against predefined fingerprints and signatures, and has been widely used in academic researches~\cite{jamshed17mos,khalid2016,Gember-Jacobson:2014:OEI:2619239.2626313}.
-PRADS uses \texttt{libpcap} for packet I/O, which is seamlessly replaced by the compatibility layer we built on \texttt{etap}.
-We also substitute its own flow tracking logic with \system's state management procedures without altering original functionality.
-In order to provide the system calls used by PRADS in enclave, we create a simple shim layer wrapping these calls with \texttt{OCALL}.
+\inlsec{PRADS~\cite{PRADS}} Capable of detecting network assets (e.g., OSes, devices) in packets against predefined fingerprints, PRADS has been widely used in academic research~\cite{jamshed17mos,khalid2016,Gember-Jacobson:2014:OEI:2619239.2626313}.
+It uses \texttt{libpcap} for packet I/O, so its main packet loop can be directly replaced with the compatibility layer we built on \texttt{etap} (Section~\ref{subsec:etap_use}).
+We also adapt its own flow tracking logic to \system's state management procedures without altering the original functionality.
+This affects about $200$ lines of code (LoC) in the original PRADS project with $10$K LoC.

-\inlinesec{lwIDS} Based on a tcp reassembly library \texttt{libntoh}~\cite{libntoh}, we build a \underline{l}ight\underline{w}eight \underline{IDS} that can identify malicious patterns over reassembled data.
-The flow state of lwIDS has a size of $5.5$KB, including the $4$KB reassembly buffer.
-Whenever the buffer is full or the flow is completed, the buffered content will be flushed and processed by a group of pattern matching engines.
-We port \texttt{libntoh} to enclave and adapt it to use \texttt{etap} and our proposed flow state management.
+\inlsec{lwIDS} Based on the tcp reassembly library \texttt{libntoh}~\cite{libntoh}, we built a \underline{l}ight\underline{w}eight \underline{IDS} that can identify malicious patterns over reassembled data.
+Whenever the stream buffer is full or the flow is completed, the buffered content will be flushed and inspected against a set of patterns.
+Note that the packet I/O and main stream reassembly logic of lwIDS is handled by \texttt{libntoh} (3.8K LoC), which we have already ported on top of \texttt{etap} (Section~\ref{subsec:etap_use}).
+The effort of instantiating \system~ for lwIDS thus reduces to adjusting the state management module of \texttt{libntoh}, which amounts to a change of around 100 LoC.